-Dropping a class at this time is considered a schedule change.
-A \$5.00 fee is charged for each schedule change initiated by the student through the last day for refunds.
+- Students enrolled in selective admission programs must follow withdrawal procedures established by the specific program. - 4.
+A total withdrawal is considered a schedule change.
+A \$5 fee is charged for each schedule change initiated by the student through the last day for refunds.